 We aim to provide members of the public with the chance to sample the variety of Staffordshire countryside via an estate of approximately 6000 acres of Country Parks, Open Spaces and Greenways, together with a Public Rights of Way network of approximately 2500 miles.

 A series of Country Trails and Promoted Routes are available to encourage use of the path network.
-There is a series of monthly circular walks centred on the Staffordshire Way.
-This series of walks has been produced with the assistance of the Ramblers Association and a new walk will be published each month.
-A half yearly Guided Walks and Events Programme is also available including led walks and talks.
+A series of circular walks centred on the Staffordshire Way.
+This series of walks were produced with the assistance of the Ramblers Association.

 Your views on our Country Parks are important and help us to improve the service we give to our visitors.
-If you have visited one of our parks it would be of benefit to us if you were to fill in the Country Park Visitor Survey.
+If you have visited one of our parks it would be of benefit to us if you were to fill in the Country Park Visitor Survey (412 KB)